-&lt;sup>2 https://ofac.treasury.gov/media/6186/download?inline
+2 https://ofac.treasury.gov/media/6186/download?inline

-("Covered Regions").
-Even where there is no U.S. nexus, OFAC can theoretically designate individuals and entities that it determines to be "operating in" these Covered Regions.
+Similar to the comprehensive sanctions imposed against Crimea, on February 21, 2022, Executive Order 14065 was issued effectively excluding U.S. persons (and non-U.S. persons using U.S. dollars) from conducting any transaction with a nexus to the Donetsk ("DNR") and Luhansk ("LNR") regions of Ukraine ("Covered Regions").3 Even where there is no U.S. nexus, OFAC can theoretically designate individuals and entities that it determines to be "operating in" these Covered Regions.